Two years later, we’ve returned to Thailand to get our motorcycle and continue our round the world journey…

 When we were last in Thailand, our friend Jayem in Chiang Mai put us in touch with his friend Steve in Pran Buri.
 As Covid loomed over the country we got in touch with Steve who invited us to stay at his place until things calmed down.
 Not long after we arrived, the country went into lockdown.
 Steve and his lovely wife Waew gave us the keys to their annex and we spent the next five months living there before giving up, leaving the bike and flying back home.

 Their generosity and kindness is out of this world.
 Not only did they let us stay at their place, they looked after our bike for two years.
 They’re amazing people and we can’t thank them enough for everything they’ve done for us.

-If you enjoyed this blog or have any questions, please post your comments below.
+If you enjoyed this Borneo Motorcycle Travel Blog or have any questions, please post your comments below.
 We’d love to hear from you!